adjaba/zendesk-incremental-export/README.md

 Python command line tool to view Zendesk tickets created between two times (start inclusive, end exclusive) using the incremental export API, also generates results.json in the directory it is run.
+Tickets are sorted by increasing created_at time.

 To run:
 `python zendesk.py <email address> <API key> <Zendesk subdomain>`